fnifni/teleport/docs/3.0/admin-guide.md

     # IP and the port for SSH service to bind to.
     listen_addr: 0.0.0.0:3022

+    # The optional public address the SSH service.
+This is useful if administrators
+    # want to allow users to connect to nodes directly, bypassing a Teleport proxy
+    # (see public_addr section below)
+    public_addr: node.example.com:3022

     # See explanation of labels in "Labeling Nodes" section below
     labels:
         role: master